Ewelina92/Baccarat/README.md

 # How to play

-Fill in the required information at the welcome screen (name and how much money you start to play with) and click play game.
-Here you also find the game-rules.
+Fill in starting balance and click play game.

 Place your bets.
+This can be done by dragging a betting chip over the hand that you want to bet on.
 By clicking the undo-button you undo your last bet, and by clicking the double-button you double all your bets.

-When you're done placing your bets for the current round, you click deal.
+When you're done placing your bets, click deal.

 The round is now gonna play out.

-To play another round, you place your bets and again click the deal-button.
+To play another round, place your bets and again click the deal-button.

-If you run out of money, the game will end.
+If you run out of money (or you run out of cards, you're playing with six card-decks consisting of 48 cards), the game will end.
 If you don't want to continue playing, just close the browser/tab.

-Good luck and have fun!
+You can mute/un-mute sounds by clicking the mute-button in the top left corner.

+Enjoy!

 ### Credits
 SVG:s from [Copyright free SVG and print ready playing cards - by Adrian Kennard (RevK®)](https://www.me.uk/cards/) (22 March 2023)